itamarst/eliot/presentations/scientific-logging/presentation.md

 # Explanations with Jupyter

-* Pros: Wonderful at interleaving execution and visual and prose explanations.
+## **Pros:** Wonderful at interleaving execution and visual and textual explanations.

-* Cons: Not great from software engineering perspective (tests, modularity, etc.).
+## **Cons:** Not great from software engineering perspective (tests, modularity, etc.).

 ---

 # Explanations with Eliot

-* Logs show causal trace of calculation, with intermediate results.
+##  Logs show causal trace of calculation, with intermediate results.

-* Pros: Integrates with standard software execution structure.
+## **Pros:** Integrates with standard software execution structure.

-* Cons: No visualization capability, no ability to add prose.
+## **Cons:** No visualization capability, no ability to add text.

+???

+logs are a bit opaque, help you author as gain trust but not something you can give someone else

 ---

 # The future: Eliot + Jupyter?

-* In theory we could take Eliot's output and load it into Jupyter.
+## We could take Eliot's output and load it into Jupyter.
-* The best of both worlds: software engineering best practices, with Jupyter's ability to easily visualize and explain.
+## The best of both worlds: software engineering best practices, with Jupyter's ability to easily visualize and explain.
-* If you're interested I'd love to talk to you.
+## Interested?
+Talk to me!

 ---

 # Logging will help you:

-* Debug your code.
+## 1. Debug your code.
-* Speed up your code
+## 2. Speed up your code
-* Understand and trust the results.
+## 3. Understand and trust the results.

-# Go add it to your project!
+# Go add logging to your project!

 ---